DraftShift/Docs/docs/calibration/manual_gcode_offsets.md

 The “paper test” involves placing a standard sheet of paper between the build plate and the nozzle, then carefully jogging the nozzle downward until you feel slight resistance as the paper is moved back and forth.

 !!! tip "Key Points"
-    - Use regular copy paper (approximately 100 microns / 0.1mm thick)
+    - Use regular copy paper (approximately 100 microns / 0.1mm thick).
-    - Always perform the test at **room temperature** (both nozzle and bed cold)
+    - Always perform the test at **room temperature** with the nozzle and bed cold.
-    - Ensure the nozzle and bed are clean and free of debris
+    - Ensure the nozzle and bed are clean and free of debris.
-    - Use the same surface/tape that you normally print on
+    - Use the same surface that you typically print on.

 1. Cut a small piece of paper (approximately 5x3 cm).
 2. Place it between the nozzle and bed.
 3. Using manual movements (Mainsail/Fluidd/KlipperScreen), jog the nozzle down in small increments.
 4. Push the paper back and forth to feel for resistance.
-5. Continue until you feel slight friction (paper can slide but with resistance)
+5. Continue until you feel slight friction where the paper slides, but with some resistance.

 ### G-code XY Offsets